 GeneCards Summary for TG Gene

 TG (Thyroglobulin) is a Protein Coding gene.
 Diseases associated with TG include Thyroid Dyshormonogenesis 3 and Autoimmune Thyroid Disease 3.
-Among its related pathways are Insulin secretion and Thyroxine (Thyroid Hormone) Production and Aldosterone synthesis and secretion.
+Among its related pathways are Thyroxine (Thyroid Hormone) Production and Aldosterone synthesis and secretion.
 Gene Ontology (GO) annotations related to this gene include hormone activity and carboxylic ester hydrolase activity.
 An important paralog of this gene is NLGN1.

 UniProtKB/Swiss-Prot Summary for TG Gene

 Acts as a substrate for the production of iodinated thyroid hormones thyroxine (T4) and triiodothyronine (T3) (PubMed:32025030, PubMed:17532758).
 The synthesis of T3 and T4 involves iodination of selected tyrosine residues of TG/thyroglobulin followed by their oxidative coupling in the thyroid follicle lumen (PubMed:32025030).
 Following TG re-internalization and lysosomal-mediated proteolysis, T3 and T4 are released from the polypeptide backbone leading to their secretion into the bloodstream (PubMed:32025030).
 One dimer produces 7 thyroid hormone molecules (PubMed:32025030).